ros2/ros2_documentation/Node-arguments.rst

 .. code-block:: bash

-   $ ros2 param list talker
+   $ ros2 param list /talker
      a_string
      some_int
      some_lists.some_doubles